tung/ruggrogue/book/auto-run.md

 There are now *two* adjacent open tiles for the player to step into, marked as `!` above.
 The simple single-tile cases fail to recognize that the player is still in a corridor, so we need more patterns to handle this.
-What's more, these patterns need to check tiles that are two steps away from the player, which is why the `nearby_walls` variable needed to be packed with them earlier.
+What's more, these patterns need to check tiles that are *two* steps away from the player, which is why the `nearby_walls` variable needed them earlier.

 If the player is moving cardinally, the corresponding rightward-moving patterns for corridor corners look like this: